xebiarohan/react/2_react_essentials.md

 5. Dynamic content in a component
    - We use curly brackets for dynamic values
-   - we can put any expression in the curly brackets (not if-else, for loop)
+   - We can put expressions in a curly bracket (not if-else, for loop)

 ```
 const reactDescription = ['Fundamental', 'Crutial', 'Core'];